Scottish wind farm decision infuriates Trump

-Trump completed the first phase of his $1.14 billion course at Menie near Aberdeen in 2010 after a fierce battle with conservationists who accused him of ruining a pristine coastal site.
+Trump completed the first phase of his 750 million pound ($1.14 billion) course at Menie near Aberdeen in 2010 after a fierce battle with conservationists who accused him of ruining a pristine coastal site.

 The 66-year-old property magnate has long been railing against plans for what he calls the "huge and unsightly" turbines and has threatened to scrap plans to build a hotel at the course.

-The 640-feet turbines will be in the sea an estimated mile and a half from Trump's links course.
+The 640-feet turbines will be in the sea an estimated mile and a half (2 km) from Trump's links course.

 On Tuesday, he issued a statement saying: "We will put our future plans in Aberdeen on hold, as will many others, until this ridiculous proposal is defeated.